We use traditional techniques and small batch pasteurization to produce our cheese entirely by hand in a net-zero solar-powered building.

 6. Draining / Salting / Aging

 Pyramid Scheme gets a dusting of ash when dry and aged to develop the bloomy rind.
 Queso Fresco curd is salted and “hooped” into small and large forms for draining.
-Queso Anejo is rubbed in paprika when dry and aged for 5 to 6 months.
+Peppers are added to curd for our Pepper Queso and some wheels are dried another day before smoking of our Organic Smoked Queso.

 7. Packaging for sale

 Cream cheese is hand-packed into 8-oz, 5 and 10-lb tubs.
 Triple creams are hand-wrapped in breathable paper after full rind development.
-Queso fresco is packed in vacuum sealed bags the day after it is made.
-After aging and rind-brushing, whole wheels of Queso anejo are vacuum-sealed for sale.
+Queso Fresco is packed in vacuum sealed bags the day after it is made, with Smoked Queso sealed a day later after smoking.